machikania/phyllosoma/README.md

 MachiKania Phyllosoma is a BASIC compiler for ARMv6-M, especially for Raspberry Pi Pico.

 ## how to compile
 cmake and make.
-The pico-sdk (ver 1.4 is confirmed for building) with tinyusb submodule is required.
+The pico-sdk (ver 1.4 is confirmed for building) with tinyusb submodule (ver 0.14.0 is confirmed for building) is required.

 ## how to use
 Copy "phyllosoma.uf2" to the RPI-RP2 drive of Raspberry Pi Pico.
 Immediately connect to COMx port (com number depends on environment) by serial console at 115200 baud rate, if needed.
+Alternatively, copy "phyllosoma_kb.uf2" to the RPI-RP2 drive of Raspberry Pi Pico for using USB keyboard directly connected to Raspberry Pi Pico.

 ## License
 Most of codes (written in C) are provided with LGPL 2.1 license, but some codes are provided with the other licenses.
 See the comment of each file.